 This post may contain affiliate links.
 Please see my disclosure policy for details.

 Alright, my fellow Witches and Wizards of all houses.
-If you’re a Potterhead that would like to know the exact Dobby’s Grave location, keep reading this post as I have all the magical details!
+If you’re a Potterhead who would like to know the exact Dobby’s Grave location, keep reading this post as I have all the magical details!

 The first Harry Potter book may have been released over two decades ago now but that doesn’t mean that its following isn’t strong today.